apache/ozone/hadoop-hdds/docs/content/concept/Recon.md

 <br/>

 Recon also acts as a passive SCM for datanodes.
-When Recon is configured in the cluster, all the datanodes register with Recon and send heartbeats, container reports, incremental container reports etc. to Recon similar to SCM.
+When Recon is configured in the cluster, all the datanodes register with Recon and send heartbeats, lifeline, container reports, incremental container reports etc. to Recon similar to SCM.
 Recon uses all the information it gets from datanodes to construct its own copy of SCM rocks db locally.
 Recon never sends any command to datanodes in response and just acts as